 - Taught undergraduate writing

-- Co-founded Fictionados & ZUHT (Zombie Unicorn Hit Team)
+- Co-founded the writers’ groups Fictionados & ZUHT (Zombie Unicorn Hit Team)

 - Published some stuff